Victoria, BC – April 2, 2015

 Victoria Symphony debuts unique concert: words of Canadian authors mixed with original symphonic music in A Celebration of Poetry: I am in Need of Music

 “Who hears the songs when the voices are silent?

-Tania Miller will host a post-concert informal talk in Wood Hall with the writers to talk about their creative lives, influences, and works.
-The audience can have a chance to meet the authors and hear their stories up close.
+Tania Miller will host a post-concert informal talk in Wood Hall (at the Conservatory of Music) with the writers to talk about their creative lives, influences, and works, at which the audience can have a chance to meet the authors and hear their stories.